ppgerard/apriltag_ros_enhanced/README.md

+# Added features
+- Multiple tag families simultaneously - Support for mixed tag families (36h11, Custom48h12, etc.) in a single detection pipeline
+- Multi-tag PnP estimation - Pose estimation using multiple AprilTags with known relative positions with respect to the body of interest
+- Enhanced configuration - YAML support for defining tag layouts and relative positioning within rigid bodies

 # AprilTag ROS 2 Node

 This ROS 2 node uses the AprilTag library to detect AprilTags in images and publish their pose, id and additional metadata.